Updated July 15, 2020

 If you sign up and can no longer volunteer, please let our team know so they can fill the empty slot.
 You can check for any possible changes in your email or this page before coming in for your volunteer session.
 With your support we can help make sure no one goes hungry during this uncertain time.

-Important Notes On Food Safety And Hygiene
+Food Safety And Hygiene

 Our staff, Partner Agencies, and volunteers are of the utmost importance to our operation and ability to serve, so we are taking extra steps to ensure their safety.